-- any harm to the landscape or important wildlife habitats, or irreversible loss of the best and most versatile farmland is managed and mitigated to an acceptable level and - it uses existing buildings where possible, or any new buildings are designed to respect the distinctive local character and - any new buildings are located close to existing buildings and - it is well located in terms of vehicular access and access to the bridleway network and - vehicular access and parking are adequate and - it provides adequate landscaping and boundary treatments and, where possible, other environmental benefits and - the cumulative impact of the development in combination with existing equine development in the locality would have an acceptable impact on the overall character, appearance and amenities of the area, taking account of factors including the likely level of activity to be generated, parking and access requirements, and the capacity of the bridleway network to accommodate additional use arising from the development.

-4.26 As with many parts of the South Downs which are close to the large coastal towns, Patching has a significant amount of equine development, which is particularly apparent on the slopes above Myrtlegrove.
-Working horses are now rare: most are kept for recreation and sport.

-4.27 Equine activity can give a significant boost to the rural economy, diversify farm businesses, and help promote quiet enjoyment of the countryside.
+- any harm to the landscape or important wildlife habitats, or irreversible loss of the best and most versatile farmland is managed and mitigated to an acceptable level and - it uses existing buildings where possible, or any new buildings are designed to respect the distinctive local character and - any new buildings are located close to existing buildings and - it is well located in terms of vehicular access and access to the bridleway network and - vehicular access and parking are adequate and - it provides adequate landscaping and boundary treatments and, where possible, other environmental benefits and - the cumulative impact of the development in combination with existing equine development in the locality - would have an acceptable impact on the overall character, appearance and amenities of the area which go together to give this part of the National Park its special character (see also Policy PLACES 7), taking account of factors including the likely level of activity to be generated, parking and access requirements, and the capacity of the bridleway network to accommodate additional use arising from the development - 4.28 As with many parts of the South Downs which are close to the large coastal towns, Patching has a significant amount of equine development, which is particularly apparent on the slopes above Myrtlegrove.
+Working horses are now rare: most are kept for recreation and sport. - 4.29 Equine activity can give a significant boost to the rural economy, diversify farm businesses, and help promote quiet enjoyment of the countryside.
 However, subdivision of farm land into small paddocks; over intensive grazing and use of bridleways; and development of field shelters, schooling rings, and various equine paraphernalia, can combine to detract from the character and appearance of open, rolling, countryside.

-4.28 Some equine development is not subject to planning control, if the land remains in agricultural use (i.e. the horse(s) mainly graze "off the land" rather than relying on imported feedstuffs) and the farm unit is 5Ha or more in size.
+- 4.30 Some equine development is not subject to planning control, if the land remains in agricultural use (i.e. the horse(s) mainly graze "off the land" rather than relying on imported feedstuffs) and the farm unit is 5Ha or more in size.
 In addition, stabling within the curtilage of a dwelling, and incidental to use of it, may be permitted development and not require planning permission.
 Conversely, small scale private stables, riding schools, and commercial livery yards, will normally require planning permission.
-It is always best to consult SDNPA on whether planning permission is required.

-4.29 The impact of horse-related development was raised as a concern in the residents' survey, with many favouring a new planning policy to provide a local framework for its management and control.
-This policy responds to those concerns.
+It is always best to consult SDNPA on whether planning permission is required. - 4.31 The impact of horse-related development was raised as a concern in the residents' survey, with many favouring a new planning policy to provide a local framework for its management and control.
+This policy responds to those concerns by recommending a "conservation land approach" to land under equine use. - 4.32 This approach means that the following matters need to be considered in relation to this policy: - careful stocking /grazing density - creation of hedgerow frameworks for paddocks, which allow temporary subdivision - headlands of meadow grass which are un-grazed and cut yearly in September - manure collection - low chemical worming programme - grazing rotation (sheep and resting pasture) - storage areas for equine equipment to be carefully sited to avoid clutter in the landscape

-Planning policy: PLACES 9 - Protection of trees, woodlands and hedgerows
+Planning policy: PLACES 11 - Protection of trees, woodlands and hedgerows